reakaleek/docs-builder/docs/syntax/applies.md

 all
 ```

-`all` and empty string mean generally available for all active versions
+`all` means generally available for all active versions

 ```yaml
 applies_to:
   serverless: all
 ```

-`all` and empty string can also be specified at a version level
+`all` can also be specified at a version level

 ```yaml
 applies_to: